deepset-ai/haystack/docs/_src/api/api/pipelines.md

 Gets all nodes in the pipeline that are an instance of a certain class (incl. subclasses).
 This is for example helpful if you loaded a pipeline and then want to interact directly with the document store.
 Example:
-| from haystack.document_store.base import BaseDocumentStore
+| from haystack.document_stores.base import BaseDocumentStore
 | INDEXING_PIPELINE = Pipeline.load_from_yaml(Path(PIPELINE_YAML_PATH), pipeline_name=INDEXING_PIPELINE_NAME)
 | res = INDEXING_PIPELINE.get_nodes_by_class(class_type=BaseDocumentStore)